dgkirkwood/teleport-terraform-quickstart/teleport_targets/ssh/aws-ec2join/README.md

 1. Clone this repository to your local machine
 2. Navigate to the `/targets/ssh/aws-ec2join/packer` subdirectory
 3. Open the `variables.pkr.hcl` file and inspect the required variables for this build.
 If you are unsure about satisfying these variables, please see the pre-requisites above.
-4. Create a file named `variables.auto.pkvars.hcl` to satisfy the input variables.
+4. Create a file named `variables.auto.pkrvars.hcl` to satisfy the input variables.
 An example format for this file would be:

    ```
     ec2_token_name = "ec2-token"